RECREATION & PARKS

 Mountain Road Corridor Holiday Celebration

 Mountain Road is ready for the holidays!
 Spend the afternoon touring several of our sites and celebrating the season.
-Trolley rides from site to site will make traveling part of the fun !Henrico History Explorers program participants will receive a stamp for their passport at each of the celebrating sites.
+Trolley rides from site to site will make traveling part of the fun!
 Information: 501-2130.

 Courtney Road Service Station: Step back to a time of impromptu social gatherings at Courtney Road Service Station.
 Listen to period Christmas music on a phonograph player and take a peek at artifacts on exhibit.
 Visit with the mechanic and admire antique vehicles of the era for photo opportunities.
 Information: 501-2130.